cw118/git-practice/README.md

 - `git status`: show changes, as well as tracked and untracked files, in a directory
 - `git add`: tell Git to track certain or all files/changes in order to include them in a commit (using `git add .` will stage all files/changes with Git, or in other words, cause all files to be tracked). **Saves pending changes, or the current project state, into commit history and prepares (stages) for a proper commit.** Typically used before the `commit` command (see below).
   - Argument `<filename>`: add/save changes for the file specified (replace `<filename>` with the actual name of the file to be tracked)
-  - Argument `.`: add/save changes for all files in the directory
+  - Argument `.` (period): add/save changes for all files in the directory
 - `git commit`: commit (save) changes.
 See arguments below.
   - ***First*** `-m "<message-here>"`: sets commit message **(required**, unless you're using another shorthand argument that has the same purpose such as `-am`). *Note the use of double quotes around the message text!*
   - ***Second*** `-m "<description-here>"`: sets commit description (optional). *Note the use of double quotes around the description text!*